mdn/content/files/en-us/learn/server-side/express_nodejs/mongoose/index.md

 The new things we show here are the field options:

 - `enum`: This allows us to set the allowed values of a string.
 In this case, we use it to specify the availability status of our books (using an enum means that we can prevent mis-spellings and arbitrary values for our status).
-- `default`: We use default to set the default status for newly created bookinstances to maintenance and the default `due_back` date to `now` (note how you can call the Date function when setting the date!).
+- `default`: We use default to set the default status for newly created book instances to "Maintenance" and the default `due_back` date to `now` (note how you can call the Date function when setting the date!).

 Everything else should be familiar from our previous schema.